Vartaniv/msp432-ble-gyro-robot/README.md

-# msp432-ble-gyro-robot
-Bluetooth controlled rover robot using MSP432
-# MSP432 BLE Gyroscope Robot Controller
+# MSP432 BLE Quaternion Tilt/Gesture Controlled Robot

 ## Overview

-This project transforms a TI-RSLK MAX robot powered by the MSP432P401R microcontroller into a Bluetooth-controlled robotic vehicle using the Adafruit Bluefruit LE UART Friend module and the Bluefruit Connect mobile application.
+This project transforms a TI-RSLK MAX robot powered by the MSP432P401R microcontroller into a Bluetooth-controlled robotic platform using the Adafruit Bluefruit LE UART Friend module and the Bluefruit Connect mobile application.

-Unlike traditional button-only control, this system allows real-time robot navigation using a smartphone’s accelerometer and gyroscope, enabling intuitive motion-based driving through phone tilt.
+The robot is controlled entirely through smartphone orientation using quaternion motion data transmitted wirelessly over BLE UART.
+By tilting or rotating the phone, the user can drive the robot in multiple directions with optional proportional speed control.

+This system replaces traditional button-based driving with a more advanced motion-controlled interface.

 ---